hardik26k/PicoCTF-2023-Writeup/General Skills/Special/Special.md

 |${parameter=ls blargh} | flag.txt |
 |${parameter=cat < blargh/flag.txt} | This gave the flag |

-This took a long time of testing different commands and seeing what workds.
+This took a long time of testing different commands and seeing what works.
 I'm sure there are many ways to do this as I stumbled upon other potential ways to complete this challenge but ended up going with this.

 Flag: ```picoCTF{5p311ch3ck_15_7h3_w0...35}```